SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

   >>> pyNastranGUI model.bdf model1.op2

 Here the code will guess based on your file extension what your file format is.
-If you want to load the second OP2, you must use ``-o model2.op2``.
+If you want to load a second OP2, you must use ``-o model2.op2``.

 Features
 ========
  * fringe plot support

    * elemental/nodal results
-   * attach custom CSV (comma-delimited) or .txt (space/tab-delimited) fringes as either node-based or element-based results
+   * custom CSV results

+ * deflection results

  * command line interface
  * scripting capability